raynaluzier/packer-plugin-artifactory/.web-docs/README.md

 #### Data Sources

-- [data source](/packer/integrations/jfrog/artifactory/latest/components/data-source/datasource) - Filter and locate target artifacts and retrieve information necessary to work with them.
+- [artifactory](/packer/integrations/jfrog/artifactory/latest/components/data-source/source_image/README.md) - Filter and locate target artifacts and retrieve information necessary to work with them.

+#### Post-Processors
+- [artifactory-upload](/packer/integrations/jfrog/artifactory/latest/components/post-processors/artifact_upload/README.md) - Upload artifact to Artifactory.
+- [artifactory-update-props](/packer/integrations/jfrog/artifactory/latest/components/post-processors/update_props/README.md) - Assign one or more properties to an artifact in Artifactory.

 ### Authentication
 There are several ways to provide credentials for JFrog Artifactory authentication, which uses a bearer token when making each underlying request.
 The following authentication methods are supported: